top of page

 • Post-Resolution Compliance & Remediation: providing ongoing compliance guidance during investigations and after settlements, including risk assessments, corrective action plans, and integrity monitoring to prevent reoccurrence and reduce collateral litigation risks.

 At Glotfelty PLLC, we are proud to be the only law firm with a primary focus on the AbilityOne Program and its participating nonprofits.
-Our attorneys combine deep knowledge of federal procurement law with firsthand experience in the AbilityOne community.
+Our attorneys combine deep knowledge of federal procurement law with firsthand experience in the AbilityOne community, making us uniquely qualified to provide investigative and legal services to AbilityOne nonprofits.
 Federal contracting is complex in its own right but the AbilityOne Program adds another layer of unique requirements, exceptions, and compliance obligations.
 Even well-meaning nonprofits may find elements difficult to navigate and external stakeholders may misunderstand how significantly the Program can differ from traditional contracting or commercial marketplaces.
-Unfortunately, federal contracting set-asides, like the AbilityOne Program, can be ripe for misunderstandings, heightened scrutiny, or allegations to the Inspector General or False Claims Act qui tams.
+Unfortunately, federal contracting set-asides, like the AbilityOne Program, may be ripe for misunderstandings, heightened scrutiny, allegations to the Inspector General, and False Claims Act qui tam filings.

 Communications with the government should always be taken seriously, especially within the highly regulated federal contracting and AbilityOne set-aside environments.
 When inquiries or investigations arise from the Commission, an Inspector General, or the Department of Justice, our firm can help AbilityOne nonprofits navigate the complexities of federal investigations within this unique space.
-We can help your nonprofit implement corrective actions, strengthen internal controls, and develop strategic defenses which mitigate risks while preserving credibility to oversight bodies.
+We provide AbilityOne internal investigations counsel and help your nonprofit implement corrective actions, strengthen internal controls, and develop strategic defenses with tools such as an effective whistleblower program to mitigate risks while preserving credibility to oversight bodies.

 Voluntary or Mandatory Disclosures